k0T0z/gsoc24-blog/_posts/2024-07-08-google-summer-of-code-2024-week-7-8-and-9-my-boogeyperiod.markdown

 This blog post is related to my Google Summer of Code 2024 project: [Procedural Fragment Shader Generation Using Classic Machine Learning][my-google-summer-of-code-2024-project].

-I was planning to start testing the ``VisualShader`` class after I reach a stable state with the generator.
+I planned to begin testing the **VisualShader** class once the generator reached a stable state.

 ## Weird DSO linking error

-Before anything, I hate Google's technologies including gRPC, Protobuf, Abseil because Google doesn't care about you facing issues as long as it is working inside their pipelines.
-Remember the issue I faced in the bonding period ([Google Summer of Code 2024 Bonding Period](https://k0t0z.github.io/gsoc24-blog/blog/2024/05/15/google-summer-of-code-2024-bonding-period.html)) while trying to build RGM?
-The one that presists on my Ubuntu installation and 2 Arch installations?
-Well, I can't build the ``test-runner`` because of it:
+Before anything else, I want to express my frustration with Google's technologies like gRPC, Protobuf, and Abseil.
+Google doesn't seem to prioritize user experience when issues arise, as long as everything works within their own pipelines.
+You may recall the issue I encountered during the bonding period ([Google Summer of Code 2024 Bonding Period](https://k0t0z.github.io/gsoc24-blog/blog/2024/05/15/google-summer-of-code-2024-bonding-period.html)) when trying to build RGM.
+That same issue persists across my Ubuntu installation and two Arch installations.
+Now, I can't even build the **test-runner** because of it:

 ```bash
 /usr/bin/ld: .eobjs/EnigmaPlugin.o: undefined reference to symbol '_ZN4absl12lts_2024011612log_internal21CheckOpMessageBuilderC1EPKc'